SeismicSource/sourcespec/README.md

 - the source radius
 - the quality factor $Q_0$ of P- or S-waves

-Finally, the radiated energy $E_r$ can be mesured from the displacement spectra, following the approach described in [Lancieri et al. (2012)][Lancieri2012].
+Finally, the radiated energy $E_r$ can be measured from the displacement spectra, following the approach described in [Lancieri et al.
+(2012)][Lancieri2012].

 As a bonus, local magnitude $M_l$ can be computed as well.